Trump targets book, threatens ex-ally Bannon with legal action

 'CHANGED HIS TUNE'

 Bannon's reaction to the book controversy has been muted.
-In interviews with Breitbart News after the news broke, he called Trump a "great man" and pledged continued support for his agenda.
+In interviews with Breitbart News after the news broke, he called Trump a "great man" and pledged continued support for the president's agenda.

 The president took note.
 "He called me a great man last night so he obviously changed his tune pretty quick," Trump told reporters on Thursday.
 "I don't talk to him.
 That's a misnomer."